-Our domestic air lines carry only a negligible fraction of the passengers and freight.
-In 1942 they carried approximately 0.1 percent of the freight and 1.8 percent of the passenger traffic carried by public transport agencies.
-Their importance, however, is far greater than such percentages would indicate.
+Our domestic air lines carry only a fraction of the passengers and freight.
+In 1942 they carried approximately 0.1 percent of the freight and 1.8 percent of the passenger traffic carried by public transport Their importance, however, is far greater than such peragencies.